emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 Filesystem API (under-construction)
 =====================================

 File I/O in Emscripten is provided by the `FS <https://github.com/kripken/emscripten/blob/incoming/src/library_fs.js>`_ library.
-This same library is used internally for all of Emscripten's libc and libcxx file I/O.
+This library is *inspired* by the Linux/POSIX file system API.
+It is used internally for all of Emscripten's **libc** and **libcxx** file I/O.

-Emscripten deals predominantly with synchronous file I/O, so the majority of the FS member functions offer a synchronous interface, with errors being reported by raising exceptions of type ``FS.ErrnorError``.
+Emscripten deals predominantly with synchronous file I/O, so the majority of the ``FS`` member functions offer a synchronous interface, with errors being reported by raising exceptions of type `FS.ErrnoError <https://github.com/kripken/emscripten/blob/master/system/include/libc/bits/errno.h>`_

 The file data in Emscripten is partitioned by mounted filesystems, of which several are provided to work with.
-By default, an instance of `MEMFS` is mounted to ``/`` and instances of `NODEFS` and `IDBFS` can be mounted to other directories if your application needs to `persist data <Files#persistence>`__.
+By default, an instance of :ref:`MEMFS <filesystem-api-memfs>` is mounted to ``/`` and instances of :ref:`NODEFS <filesystem-api-nodefs>` and :ref:`IDBFS <filesystem-api-idbfs>` can be mounted to other directories if your application needs to :ref:`persist data <filesystem-api-persist-data>`.

+.. _filesystem-api-persist-data:

 Persistence
 ===========